-You can click on any span in the timeline to view additional data reported to Stackdriver Trace during application runtime.
-This data varies depending on whether the span is the root span or a subspan representing an RPC call.
+You can click on any span in the timeline to view span details.
+Parent-child relationships between the selected span and its subspans are shown on the timeline, and additional data reported to Stackdriver Trace during application runtime is displayed in the pane on the right.

 For the root span, Stackdriver Trace displays the following properties:

 |Name||Relative URL for the request.
 Displayed in the span label.|

 |Latency||The time it took the application to handle the request end-to-end.
 Displayed in the span label.|

 |gae/request_log_id||Internal App Engine request ID.
 Displayed in the details panel below the timeline.|